Andrelleroux/Fin_Metrics_Essay/README.md

 In this markdown folder I will explain my thinking and working for the coding aspect of the Financial Econometrics essay submitted in January 2025.
-I will talk through the coding done to get the results represented in the written report of this essay
+I will talk through the coding done to get the results represented in the written report of this essay.

+First I clear the environment and set the specifications of the R chunks that are used throughout the written report.
+I can then set the relevant working directory and call all the relevant functions from the code folder of the directory.

 ``` r
 rm(list = ls()) # Clean your environment: